 Key Piece 1: Website

 Think of your website as a virtual business card.
-Make sure you have the basics covered: Address, contact info, what your specific services are… Ideally, the language is catered to your ideal customer.
+Make sure you have the basics covered: your office address, contact info, the specific services you offer.
+Ideally, the language is catered to your ideal customer.
 Customers do their research, so if your site doesn’t pass the basics, you may be written off no matter how great of a practice you are.
-Think of your website as a virtual business card.
-You could also try using some Local SEO strategies to help boost your local presence.
-You may even find there are plenty of dental SEO tips to follow along with too.

 Key Piece 2: Search engine optimization (SEO)

-Learning the basics is worth your time.
-Doing some basic things will make you stand out from the crowd.
-An understanding the basics of SEO will help you utilize all your online and offline efforts to make your site rank higher.
-It should be noted that when people are looking for services, they onften won’t look past the first few pages of a Google search.
+SEO is often looked at as the holy grail of online marketing.
+When people are looking for services, they often won’t look past the first few pages of a Google search.
 By making sure your SEO is ranking well, you have a better chance of being ranked on the top pages of a search.
 Understanding the basics of SEO will help you maximize your other online and offline efforts to make your site rank higher.

 Key Piece 3: Social Media Profiles

 If you spend anytime in social media to market your dental practice, I’d start with Facebook.
-It’s where consumers are and if they “like” what you are doing there is a high chance their friends in their community will see it.
-Social media, especially Facebook provides an easy resource for word of mouth to occur – so make sure your visible!
+It’s where consumers are and if they like what you are doing there is a high chance their friends in their community will see it.
+Social media, especially Facebook provides an easy resource for word of mouth to occur – so make sure you’re visible!

 An effective dental marketing idea that is commonly used by dentists is simply keeping yourself and your company popular within your community.
 Actively participate in several activities in your community.
 Always be friendly and helpful to your neighbors so you can earn their trust and respect.
 This way, you will always be on the top of their list whenever they need a dentist.